Designing the Pickup Experience in the United States

 Setting the Context

-Fast-casual dining in the U.S. has evolved to support “order ahead” behaviors, where users place pickup orders through platforms like Uber Eats and DoorDash, and arrive at the restaurant just in time to collect their food.
-While this saves time, it also introduces challenges around coordination, clarity, and user experience.
+Fast-casual dining in the U.S. has shifted toward "order ahead" pickup - users place orders on apps like Uber Eats or DoorDash and arrive just in time to collect their food.

 Timeline